epistoteles/UserStudy/README.md

 ### How to make your own version of this

 1. Fork this repository (the fork has to be public).
-2. Create a copy of the Google Sheets template of which you are the owner.
+2. Create a copy of the Google Sheets template used in this repository of which you are the owner.
 3. Copy the ID from the url of your Google Sheets document and replace `SPREADSHEET_ID` inside `study.py` with it.
 4. Create a GCP profile if you don't have one (it doesn't matter who owns the GCP account).
 5. Create a new service account (this is a virtual GCP entity that sends requests on your behalf).